-The breakdown of lease liabilities for the year ended March 31, 2020 is as follows:
+The breakdown of lease liabilities at each fiscal year-end is as follows:

-(2

-FY2020
+FY2020 FY2021

-As of March 31, 2020
+As of March 31, 2020 As of March 31, 2021

-Due within one year 23,098
+Due within one year 23,098 20,723

-Due after one year through five years 22,885
+Due after one year through five years 22,885 22,036

-After five years 10,710
+After five years 10,710 13,670

-Total 56,693
+Total 56,693 56,429

 The balance of the lease liabilities is included in "Other financial liabilities" in the consolidated statement of financial position.
 The Group is exposed to liquidity risk that the Group would not be able to repay lease liabilities on the due date due to the deterioration of the business environment or other similar situation.
-The Group manages its liquidity risk by holding adequate volumes of assets with liquidity to cover the amounts of one month's consolidated revenuie of the Group, along with adequate financial planning developed and revised by the Group's accounting department based on reports from each business unit.
+The Group manages its liquidity risk by holding adequate volumes of liquid assets to cover the amounts of one month's consolidated revenue of the Group, along with adequate financial planning developed and revised by the Group's accounting department based on reports from each business unit.